5ayam5/COL334/Notes/lec2.md

 - Think about why is it relevant?

 ### Packet Loss
-1. **Buffer Overflow**: different strategies can be used such as drop tail, drop head, drop tail or drop a random packet
+1. **Buffer Overflow**: different strategies can be used such as drop tail, drop head or drop a random packet
 2. **Corruption**: can be detected using checksum, low probability to occur because of sophisticated technology

 ## Queuing Terminology